-A long-time favorite and popular tourist attraction is the iconic Tokyo Tower which celebrated its 60th anniversary this year by renovating the observation floor at the 250-meter level and renaming it the Top Deck on March 3, 2018.
+A long-time favorite and popular tourist attraction is the iconic Tokyo Tower which celebrated its 60th anniversary in 2018 by renovating the observation floor at the 250-meter level and renaming it to the Top Deck.
 Here’s an in-depth look at the Top Deck!

 What is Tokyo Tower’s Top Deck?

 The columns and ceilings of the deck are covered in mirrors, and the windows afford a 360-degree panoramic view of Tokyo.
 Before you go up to the Top Deck, you receive a voice guidance tablet before proceeding to its dedicated entrance.
 In addition to displays showing how Tokyo looked at the time Tokyo Tower was constructed, there are also a drink service and professional photograph service making this a tour you really should take.
 After arriving at the Top Deck, you can move about freely and enjoy the view to your heart’s content.

 1) Advance reservations make check-in a breeze

 Top Deck tours run at 15-minute intervals between 9:00 AM and 10:15 PM.
 Tours are limited to 11 people each.
 It is possible to participate without a reservation if there is space available, but we recommend making a reservation in advance to be safe.
 You can make reservations on the Tokyo Tower website (English, classical Chinese, simplified Chinese, and Korean) and tickets will be issued to your smartphone or tablet in QR code, so you do not need to go through the trouble of getting a ticket when you arrive but can instead proceed directly to the Top Deck lane.
 However, if you are not in the Top Deck lane at the appointed time, your ticket will automatically be canceled, so please take care not to miss your selected time.
 Reservations can be made up to 60 days in advance.

 2) From the Top Deck lane to the secret small room